syncromatics/GeoAPI/README.md

 - GeoAPI: [![NuGet](https://img.shields.io/nuget/v/GeoAPI.svg?style=flat)](https://www.nuget.org/packages/GeoAPI/)

+This is a fork to enable better netstandard support and packaging.

 # GeoAPI

 GeoAPI project provides a common framework based on OGC/ISO standards to improve interoperability among .NET GIS projects.
 GeoAPI is used mostly as a base for [NTS](https://github.com/NetTopologySuite/NetTopologySuite/)